In this post, you’ll learn exactly how to create and implement an effective digital marketing strategy step-by-step.

 In the digital marketing world, this is what content marketing is all about.
 Content marketing is important because it’s the process used to decide what kind of content to create, when, and where to publish it.

-I prefer to execute this step in the beginning and before running any campaigns because it’s more efficient to have a pool of content assets ready in advance rather than having to do this every time you’re about to start a campaign.
+I prefer to execute this step in the beginning and before running any campaigns because it’s more efficient to have a pool of content assets ready in advance rather than doing this every time you’re about to start a campaign.

-When you follow the steps in the order described in this guide (set goals, create customer personas, identify needs, and search intent), then you have all the information you need to work on your content assets.
+When you follow the steps described in this guide (set goals, create customer personas, identify needs, and search intent), you’ll have all the information you need to work on your content assets.

 It’s also easier to assign the content creation part to the different members of your team to work in parallel.